 • NSW - Mt Townsend in 2014 - photos and an account of the climb are in:

 • Tas - Legges Tor in 2014 - photos and an account of the climb are in:

 Now (ie early October) is probably the best time to climb Feathertop.
 There is still plenty of snow on the ground to jazz up the scenery.
 Yet, the trail to the summit is mostly clear of snow.

 Survey and Mapping Victoria issued a series of maps called "Outdoor leisure Map".
 They are very useful for hikers, full of interesting information.
 The one for this area is the 1:50,000 scaled map called "Bogong Alpine Area".

 Our GPX file can be download from:

-• The starting point is Diamantina Hut on the Great Alpine Road (3 km by road west of Mt Hotham ski resort).
+- Start at Diamantina Hut (bottom edge of the map).
+Diamantina Hut is on the Great Alpine Road, 3 km by road west of Mt Hotham ski resort.